Ex-Minnesota cop faces hearing in shooting of Daunte Wright - WTMJ

 Experts say cases of officers mistakenly firing their gun instead of a Taser are rare, usually less than once a year nationwide.

-Potter was an instructor with Brooklyn Center police, according to the Minnesota Police and Peace Officers Association.

-Brooklyn Center had a 10 p.m. curfew Wednesday, the fourth night in a row that the city has taken that action.
-Elliott, the mayor, urged people to protest without violence, saying “your voices have been heard.”

-But for the fourth straight night, demonstrators clashed with police stationed behind a chain-link fence protecting the city’s police station.
-Several hundred protesters filled the street in front of the station despite a mix of snow and rain, chanting “Say his name!
+After the charge was announced Wednesday, demonstrators clashed with police stationed behind a chain-link fence protecting the city’s police station.
+It was the fourth straight night of protests and unrest, with several hundred people filling the street in front of the station despite a mix of snow and rain, chanting, “Say his name!
 Daunte Wright!”

-With an hour before curfew, police declared the protest and unlawful assembly and ordered people to disperse, citing objects being thrown at officers and attempts to dismantle the fence — the same reason given for a similar order Tuesday.
+Within an hour before curfew, police declared the protest an unlawful assembly and ordered people to disperse, citing objects being thrown at officers and attempts to dismantle the fence — the same reason given for a similar order Tuesday.

 Shortly before the dispersal order, some protesters threw objects at police, who responded with occasional gas canisters.
 Some officers could be seen spraying a chemical on protesters who came near the fence surrounding the heavily guarded station, and officers fired sporadic projectiles.
 Protesters near the fence formed a wall with umbrellas.

-Outside Potter’s home in Champlin, north of Brooklyn Center, concrete barricades and tall metal fencing had been set up and police cars were in the driveway.
-After Floyd’s death last year, protesters demonstrated several times at the home of Derek Chauvin, the former Minneapolis officer now on trial in Floyd’s death.

-Brooklyn Center, a suburb just north of Minneapolis, has seen its racial demographics shift dramatically in recent years.
+Brooklyn Center has seen its racial demographics shift dramatically in recent years.
 In 2000, more than 70% of the city was white.
-Today, a majority of residents are Black, Asian or Hispanic.
+Today, about 45% of the roughly 31,000 residents are white, according to Census figures.

-However, Elliott has acknowledged that the police force has “very few people of color.”

 Bauer contributed from Madison, Wisconsin.
 Associated Press writers Doug Glass and Mohamed Ibrahim in Minneapolis; Tim Sullivan in Brooklyn Center; Suman Naishadham in Phoenix and Stephen Groves in Sioux Falls, South Dakota, contributed to this report.